kwekuka/kwekuka.github.io/index.md

 <br> We are developing efficient protocols for verifying machine learning computations, when the prover (the party under audit) is adversarial or not fully trusted.

 - **Revisiting Area Under the Curve (AUC) for Model Selection**
-<br> *with Suresh Venkatasubramanian, Marissa Gerchick Aaron Horowitz*
+<br> *with Suresh Venkatasubramanian, Marissa Gerchick, and Aaron Horowitz*
 <br>  In this work we highlight issues with common practice of validing risk assessment models with the Area Under the Curve (AUC) metric.

 ## Workshop Publications